improbable-research/swayze/README.md

 /____/|__/|__/\__,_/\__, / /___/\___/
                    /____/
 ```

-## Branch Overview
+## Support

-This branch is focussed on an implementation of the shallow water equations.
+This is an unsupported repo to build tests and demos of modelling tools on top
+of Keanu, in the open.

 ## Overview